100 Notable alumni of

 -

-Ronald Eugene Rivera is an American professional football coach who serves as an analyst for the California Golden Bears.
-He played nine seasons in the National Football League (NFL) as a linebacker for the Chicago Bears and was a member of their 1985 team that won Super Bowl XX.
-He became a head coach and was twice named the NFL Coach of the Year with the Carolina Panthers.
+Ronald Eugene Rivera is an American professional football executive and former linebacker and coach who is the general manager for the University of California-Berkeley, his alma mater.
+He played nine seasons in the National Football League (NFL) for the Chicago Bears and was a member of their 1985 team that won Super Bowl XX.
+Rivera later served as the head coach of the NFL's Carolina Panthers and Washington Football Team / Commanders, earning two NFL Coach of the Year awards with the former.

 -